In this Fundrise review, you’ll learn how to get Real Estate exposure without having to put down a large amount of capital.

 - Fundrise can ensure your security

 In terms of account security, Fundrise does not slack behind.
-The firm is allied with the Securities and Exchange Commission (SEC) and is audited in an annual basis.
+The firm is allied with the Securities and Exchange Commission (SEC) and is audited on an annual basis.

-Moreover, fund transfers are protected from hacking attempts with a Transport Layer Security (TLS).
+Moreover, fund transfers are protected from hacking attempts with Transport Layer Security (TLS).
 The company has existed for many fruitful years without any reports of security breaches, or data leaks.
-In terms of security track record, Fundrise is a reliable service.
+In terms of security track record, Fundrise is as reliable as they come.

 Despite the promising feature Fundrise offers, there are a few areas where the service lacks.
 This may or may not be a deal-breaker you depending on your needs.
 Here are some of them: